Sex after pregnancy: Set your own timeline

 If sex continues to be painful, consult your health care provider about possible treatment options.

 Will it feel different?

-After childbirth, decreased muscle tone in the vagina might reduce pleasurable friction during sex — which can influence arousal.
+After a vaginal delivery, decreased muscle tone in the vagina might reduce pleasurable friction during sex — which can influence arousal.
 This is usually temporary.

 To tone your pelvic floor muscles, try Kegel exercises.
-Simply tighten your pelvic muscles as if you're stopping your stream of urine.
+Simply tighten your pelvic muscles as if you''re stopping your stream of urine.
+Try it for five seconds at a time, four or five times in a row.
 Work up to keeping the muscles contracted for 10 seconds at a time, relaxing for 10 seconds between contractions.
-Once you've got the hang of it, do at least three sets of about 10 Kegel exercises a day.
+Once you''ve got the hang of it, do at least three sets of 10 Kegel exercises a day.